Bibb County Interspousal Transfer Grant Deed Form

 Yes.
 Our form blanks are guaranteed to meet or exceed all formatting requirements set forth by Bibb County including margin requirements, content requirements, font and font size requirements.

 Yes.
-You can re-use the forms for your personal use.
-For example, if you have more than one property in Bibb County that you need to transfer you would only need to order our forms once for all of your properties in Bibb County.
+You can reuse the forms for your personal use.
+For example, if you have multiple properties in Bibb County you only need to order once.

 An interspousal transfer grant deed is a legal document used by a married couple who owns real property together to voluntarily transfer one spouse's interest in the property to the other [1].
 A grant deed guarantees that the grantor (owner) has a present interest in the property, and formalizes the transfer of that interest to the grantee (the recipient).
 It also guarantees that the property is not encumbered by any undisclosed liens or restrictions, which in turn means that there are no legal claims to the title by third parties.
 Depending on the circumstance, the transfer of property is either contractual, by gift, or a change in legal title.